 Is it any wonder Southerners are partial to sweet potatoes?
-The warm moist climate and sandy soil the South provides are perfect growing conditions for sweet potatoes.
-In most parts of the US, sweet potatoes make an annual appearance on the Thanksgiving table, but Southerners use this tasty tuber year-round in everything from soups, casseroles, and pies to biscuits and bread.
+The warm, moist climate and sandy soil the South provides are perfect growing conditions for sweet potatoes.
+In most parts of the US, sweet potatoes make an annual appearance on the Thanksgiving table, but Southerners use them year-round in everything from soups, casseroles, and pies to biscuits and bread.

 North Carolina is the sweet potato capital of the world, with Louisiana, Mississippi, and California following closely behind.
 Each October, North Carolina and Louisiana pay homage to the sweet potato – with North Carolina’s Sweet Potato Festival and Louisiana’s Yambilee Festival.

 Because of their many health benefits, sweet potatoes are often referred to as nature’s health food.
 They are loaded with Vitamin C and beta-carotene – two powerful antioxidants that work to eliminate free radicals (which damage cells) in the body.
 High in fiber, fat and cholesterol-free, sweet potatoes are simply one of the most nutritious vegetables around!

 American Indians, whose name for sweet potatoes is batatas, were growing them in their gardens (in Louisiana) as far back as the 1500’s.
 They originated in Mexico, Central, and South America, as well as the West Indies.
 Of the many foods Christopher Columbus brought back to Spain after his first voyage to the West Indies, sweet potatoes were his most prized possession.
 From there, Spain began to cultivate them and Portuguese explorers brought them to Africa, India, and southern Asia, where sweet potatoes continue to be a main dietary staple.